inflearn logo

 • Verification: Success if the files appear in the GitHub repo.

-5) HTTP/REST Basics (approx. 1 min)
+5) HTTP/REST Basics (approx. 1 minute)

 • Core Concepts: GET/POST, exchanging JSON data, status codes (200/201/400/404, etc.)

-• Immediate Test (Example):
+• Immediate test (example):

 curl https://jsonplaceholder.typicode.com/todos/1

-6) Node.js + npm (Basic Flow, approx. 2 mins)
+6) Node.js + npm (Basic flow, approx. 2 minutes)

-• Setup/Command Examples:
+• Configuration/Command Examples:

 node -v # Check Node version npm -v # Check npm version # New project mkdir myapp && cd myapp npm init -y npm install express